mailpile/Mailpile/README.md

-Mailpile stores in RAM a little over 160 bytes of metadata per message (actual size depends largely on the size of various headers), but Python bloats that to about 1KB.
-This means handling 100000 messages should consume about 100MB of RAM, which isn't too bad if you consider how much memory your browser (or desktop e-mail client) eats up.
+Mailpile stores in RAM a little over 160 bytes of metadata per message (actual size depends largely on the size of various headers), but Python overhead brings that to about 240B.
+This means handling a million messages should consume about 240MB of RAM - not too bad if you consider how much memory your browser (or desktop e-mail client) eats up.
+Also, who has a million e-mails? :-)

+(Caveat: Really common terms will take longer due to the size of the result set - but searching for really common terms won't give good results anyway.)

 ## TODO ##